 Pockets – Create multiple Pockets for different saving areas – 2 Pockets on Basic and Plus, 15 Pockets on Pro and Ultra.

 Gamify Savings – Various challenges to help you save, such as the 52 Week Challenge – Available only on Pro and Ultra.

 Goals – Add targets to each of your savings Pockets – Available only on Pro and Ultra.

 Compare – Have your spending analysed and compared anonymously with other Plum users – Available only on Ultra.

 Money Maximiser – AI driven tool that analyses your account activity and gives recommendations – Available only on Ultra.

 Round-Ups – Moneybox rounds-up all of the payments into your account to the nearest pound, and puts them towards your savings.

 Other Deposit Options – Choose to make weekly, monthly or one-off deposits.

 Plum have 3 savings Pockets:

-Simple Saver – this pays 0.25% interest, with a maximum balance of £85,000.
-Funds can be withdrawn within 1 day, with no more than 1 withdrawal per month.
+The Simple Saver pays 3% interest, up to a maximum balance of £85,000.
+Funds can be withdrawn in 1 day, with 1 withdrawal permitted per month.